usc-isi-i2/linked-maps/README.md

 ## Automatic Feature Segmentation

-The first task in our pipeline is the creation of segment partitions (elements) that can represent the various geographic features (e.g., railroad network) across different map editions of the same region.
+The first task in our pipeline is the creation of segment partitions (elements) that can represent the various geographic features (e.g., railway) across different map editions of the same region.
 We use `PostgreSQL` (with `PostGIS` extension and integration using `python`) to accomplish this task.
 The following script takes a directory holding a collection of `shapefile`s and a simple configuration file as input, and produces a collection of `jl` (JSON Lines) files capturing the data and metadata of the partitioned segments.

-First, make sure that your configuration file (`config.json`) is correct (set the database access attributes accordingly).
+First, make sure that:
+* Your configuration file (`config.json`) is correct (set the database access attributes accordingly).
+* The name of each `shapefile` in your "maps" directory matches the temporal extent of the map edition it represents

 How to run:
 ```